 Because asterisks and question marks are themselves wildcards, if you want to search for these characters specifically, you'll need to escape them with a tilde (~).
 The tilde causes Excel to handle the next character literally.

 In this case we are using "~*" to match a literal asterisk, but this is surrounded by asterisks on either side, in order to match an asterisk anywhere in the cell.
-If you just want to match an asterisk at the end of a cell, use: "*~*" for the criteria.
+If you just want to match an asterisk at the end of a cell, you can use "*~*" for the criteria.
 To sum Prices for Item names that do not contain an asterisk ("*"), the formula in cell F6 is: